 5. Your Baby is Getting Too Much Daytime Sleep

 Make sure your baby is getting the right amount of daytime sleep and isn’t napping too long, which can interfere with their night time sleep or cause early morning wake ups.

 6. You Aren’t Using White Noise

 The lightest sleep cycle typically occurs during the early morning hours.
 If a noise wakes your baby up during this light sleep phase, between the early hours of 4 am and 6 am, it can be difficult—if not impossible—for your baby to fall back asleep.

 The sleep pressure isn’t as great since they just slept 8 to 9 hours.
-Using a white noise sound machine in their sleep environment can help block out outside noise from neighbors, dogs, or the street.
+Using a white noise sound machine in their sleep environment can help block out outside noise from neighbors, dogs, or the garbage truck.
 Use a sound machine that runs continuously so it stays on all night!